 We believe that discussion and international meetings with other revolutionary groupings are an integral part of coordinating our intervention within the class and contribute to the process of forming the international party of the proletariat.
 We are not simply a group of propagandists or “armchair revolutionaries”, instead we organise and intervene in all struggles wherever possible in order to establish a meaningful existence within the working class prior to the formation of the party.
 It would not be any step forward for the future revolutionary movement for us to claim ourselves to be the party right here and now when our numbers are so few and the class is unorganised.
 It is from this that we cannot support any currently existing organisation claiming to be the class party.

 Workers’ councils are not merely dreamed up by revolutionaries but are a historically discovered form that can allow the transformation of society through the participation of all workers who wish to be involved.
-It will be workers’ councils composed of revocable delegates which will exercise the dictatorship of the proletariat (proletarian democracy), until class society is overcome at which point they will become the coordinators of economic activity – ensuring that no part of humanity suffers from want.
+It will be workers’ councils—mass assemblies of mandated and instantly revocable delegates—which will exercise the dictatorship of the proletariat (proletarian democracy), until class society is overcome, at which point they will become the coordinators of economic activity – ensuring that no part of humanity suffers from want.
 As long as they are under the control of the entire working class and its delegates (not just a single part of it) they can be the tools needed for ending the capitalist system and thus paving the way to end all oppression and exploitation.

 Internationalist Communists Oceania